It’s time for a Unified Sports game like no other.

 Chidalu Onwunze of Nigeria also played in the NBA Unified Game, then went on to compete at the World Summer Games in Los Angeles.
 She loved the unifying aspect of the game, but also the serious sports involved.
 She later brought her WNBA and NBA-influenced moves right back to Team Nigeria for their World Games training.
 That’s what helped them earn the silver medal in Los Angeles!

-As Dikembe Mutombo says, “it’s so important to have Unified Sports — because we don’t want anyone in this world to feel they are different.
+“it’s so important to have Unified Sports—because we don’t want anyone in this world to feel they are different.
 We all are the same, we live in the same world, we all have the same passion and vision.
 We want all to be united.”

 The 2019 NBA Cares Special Olympics Unified Basketball Game kicks off at 5 pm ET on Friday, Feb.
 15 at Bojangles Coliseum, Charlotte, NC.
 Watch the live stream coverage on the NBA and NBA Cares Facebook pages.